jumpinjackie/fdo/OpenSourceBuild__README.txt

             **** Configure and Build both the WMS and WFS Providers build_linux.sh --a build --w wms --w wfs

-     NOTE: build_linux.sh is a simple helper script that assists developers to build the FDO components.
-These scripts supplement standard support of configure and make.
-We have many components in the FDO architecture and building them all was getting somewhat tedious using straight calls to configure and make.
-We also found that some developers were not interested in building all components or were only interested in building a subset of the components.

-           The implementation of the above build_linux.sh script in essence calls ...

-               aclocal
-               libtoolize --force
-               automake --add-missing --copy
-               autoconf
-               ./configure
-               make
-               make install

-           ... for the fdocore components as well as the set of FDO providers that are currently supported on the OSGeo site.

-  3. In order to run the SHP, SDF and ArcSDE Provider Unit Tests:
+III.
+Running the FDO Unit Tests

+    The FDO API and the FDO providers come with unit tests that will allow the various products to be tested once the build is complete.
+In order to run the FDO API, WMS, SHP, SDF, ArcSDE, GDAL, MySql and Odbc Provider Unit Tests, follow the following instructions once the build has completed

         FDO: